Provider Routing

 ### Execution Order

-* Gets all keys for the selected provider
+* Gets all keys for the selected provider, filters by model restrictions

 * Scores each key by performance metrics